Ficus Tree - They Have Gall!

 You can see the “tannish-brown mass” stuck to the trunk of the Ficus tree.
 That is what we call a “Gall.”

-What causes gall on Ficus Trees?
+What Causes Gall on Ficus Trees?

 Here’s another picture of Ficus gall.

-For my experience, I have not noticed any “ill effects” from gall.
+Again, from my experience, I have not noticed any “ill effects” from gall.

-When I went back the following year the Ficus trees were still doing very well in spite of the gall as big as a softball on one of the trees.
+When I went back the following year, the Ficus trees were still doing very well, in spite of the gall as big as a softball on one of the trees.

 Need help with your Ficus Care?
 Check out the Check out the Care Guide.